 MBA applicants must possess first degrees at honours level or equivalent qualifications acceptable to the Board for Graduate Studies, The University of the West Indies, Mona.
-Additionally, applicants are required to have three (3) years work experience and must be able to commit themselves to a rigorous 16-month programme for the MBA full-time or up to 29 months for the MBA part-time.
+Additionally, applicants are required to have three (3) years post degree work experience and must be able to commit themselves to a rigorous 16-month programme for the Accelerated Track or 24 months for the Regular track.